Top Reasons Massage Therapists Love Their Jobs

 #1: Helping Clients Feel Better

-Massage therapists have the opportunity to help clients improve their physical and mental well-being.
-They also have the opportunity to work with clients holistically: as a whole person.
-The findings from a recent survey of 1,200 massage therapists are clear: massage therapists are confident their work makes a positive difference.
+Massage therapists get to help clients’ improve their physical and mental well-being, and they treat clients holistically: as a whole person.
+Findings from a recent survey of 1,200 massage therapists show clearly: massage therapists are confident their work makes a positive difference.

 According to the study, 99% of massage therapists reported they believe their work has a positive impact on their clients.

 Bodyworkers rated how important a variety of factors are to their overall job satisfaction.

 Massage therapists identified “helping clients feels better” as the most important factor to their job satisfaction.
 In fact, 57% of the respondents said it was extremely important.
 The type of care giving massage therapists provide differs from other health care.

 Therapeutic massage clients look forward to receiving treatment.
 Massage therapy brings joy to clients while helping them relax.
 Some massage therapists feel motivated to help others and derive job satisfaction from the positive outcomes experienced by their clients.